e5-tu-do/lhcb_pid_resample/README.md

 # lhcb_pid_resample

 Resample ("reweight") simulated values using clean data samples.
-The aim of this project is to allow simplify and accelerate the tedious task of resampling PIDs and other variables.
+The aim of this project is to simplify and accelerate the tedious task of resampling PIDs and other variables.

 ## Requirements: